Rolex Terminology and Definitions

 Glide Lock – The link extension system on the new Submariners and Deepsea.
 The link under the buckle “unlocks” and can slide the entire length of the buckle to adjust the fit.

 Hollow – links that are not one solid piece but hollow in the center

 Oval – older style jubilee links that are oval and not the d-link shape

-Rivet – oyster link that has a cap on the side that is riveted on to hide the hollow nature of the link
+Rivet – oyster link with cap on the side riveted on to hide the hollow nature of the link

 Solid – newer links that are one solid piece of metal and not hollow